vivekpandey02/Adlink_DDS_Demo_Ishapes/README.md

       $ cmake -DADLINK_DDS_PRODUCT=Ospl
       $ cmake --build . --config Release --target install

-      Where <install-location> is the location of Vortex Opensplice DDS C++ package.
+      Where <install-location> is the location of Opensplice DDS Home directory.e.
 The corresponding Opensplice environment variable is OSPL_HOME.

 ### Building on Windows with cmake